Egglestone Abbey to Meeting of the Waters Walk

 Abbey Bridge and the River Tees

-The path is charming but uneven and narrow in places – sturdy footwear is essential.
+The path is peaceful but uneven and narrow in places, so decent footwear is a must.

 Stepping Stones and Fields